kossgreim/addressbook/README.md

 ## Organizations

 ### Getting list of organizations
-List of organizations is public, clients can provide for its users the ability to choose an organization while for registration.
+List of organizations is public an available, so clients can provide for its users the ability to choose an organization for registration.

-To get the list of you need to send GET request to:
+To get the list, you need to send GET request to:

 >http://app_address/v1/organizations